 Theatre training offers exciting career opportunities.
-Potential employers recognize that theatre people are creative individuals with a broad range of communication and problem-solving skills.
+Potential employers recognize theatre people are creative individuals with a broad range of communication and problem-solving skills.
 Many careers emphasize written and interpersonal communication, aesthetic discernment, emotional understanding, teamwork, and organizational ability – the skills at which theatre people excel.

 Deborah Whitt, Chair, Dept. of Communication Arts

 Ronald Whitt, Speech Communication